 Did you notice that all cleaning is to be done with the left hand?
 This is culturally important because in many parts of the world, people reserve the left hand for bodily hygiene and consider using it for any other purpose to be unsanitary.

 In fairness, many Asians have no clue how to use a Western toilet either.
-It must be pretty widespread, as I’ve heard complaints about footprints on toilet seats and found this sign in a stall at the Bali airport:
+It must be pretty widespread, as I’ve heard complaints about footprints on toilet seats.
+I also found this sign in a toilet stall at the Bali airport:

 Have you ever used a squat toilet?
 Any tips or comments?